gvwilson/thirdbit/src/fiction/bear/index.md

 Noxy shrugged, then winced.
 This wasn't how she had imagined meeting Prince Thokmay again, not at all.
 "We were on our way to Chaghan.
-Aft got a contract for some rain there—he's the mayor now—and Apple Bridge was sort of on the way, and…" She shrugged again to hide her embarrassment.
+Aft got a contract for some rain there—he's the reeve now—and Apple Bridge was sort of on the way, and…" She shrugged again to hide her embarrassment.
 She had wanted to surprise him…